Laura Nyro: Later career

 By 1976, her marriage had ended, and she released an album of new material, Smile.
 She then embarked on a four-month tour with a full band, which resulted in the 1977 live album Season of Lights.

 After the 1978 album Nested, recorded when she was pregnant with her only child, she again took a break from recording, this time until 1984's Mother's Spiritual.
 She began touring with a band in 1988, her first concert appearances in 10 years.
 The tour was dedicated to the animal rights movement.
 The shows led to her 1989 release, Laura: Live at the Bottom Line, which included six new compositions.

 Her final album of predominantly original material, Walk the Dog and Light the Light (1993), her last album for Columbia, was co-produced by Gary Katz, best known for his work with Steely Dan.
 The release sparked reappraisal of her place in popular music, and new commercial offers began appearing.
 She turned down lucrative film-composing offers, although she contributed a rare protest song to the Academy Award-winning documentary Broken Rainbow, about the unjust relocation of the Navajo people.

 Nyro performed increasingly in the 1980s and 1990s with female musicians, including her friend Nydia "Liberty" Mata, a drummer, and several others from the lesbian-feminist women's music subculture, such as members of the band Isis.
 She appeared at such venues as the 1989 Michigan Womyn's Music Festival and the 1989 Newport Folk Festival, of which a CD containing portions of her performance was released.
 On July 4, 1991, she opened for Bob Dylan at the Tanglewood Music Center in Lenox, Massachusetts.
 Among her last performances were at Union Chapel, Islington, London, England in November 1994; The New York Bottom Line Christmas Eve Show in 1994; and at McCabe's in Los Angeles February 11 and 12, 1995.

 The Tonight Show and the Late Show with David Letterman pursued Nyro for TV appearances, but she turned them down, citing her discomfort with appearing on television.
 (She made only a handful of early TV appearances, and one fleeting moment on VH-1 performing the title song from Broken Rainbow on Earth Day in 1990.)
 According to producer Gary Katz, she also turned down an invitation to be the musical guest on the 1993 season opener of Saturday Night Live.
-She never released an official video, although there was talk of filming some The Bottom Line appearances in the 1990s.
+She never released an official video, although there was talk of filming some of The Bottom Line appearances in the 1990s.